Deploy

 Private IP of Nginx server or load balancer for Observation cluster

-Rancher dashboard to monitor and manage the kubernetes cluster.
+Rancher dashboard to monitor and manage the Kubernetes cluster.

 2.